-The GURPS Flying Carpet spell. which allows wizards to fly on any available rug, appears in GURPS Grimoire, (p.
+which allows wizards to fly on any available rug, appears in GURPS Grimoire, (p.
 G80), but more important here will be ready-enchanted rugs.
-These arc classified for game purposes by their area in hexes; each hex can carry one person or 250 lbs. of luggage (less for old, frail carpets).
+These are classified for game purposes by their area in hexes; each hex can carry one person or 250 lbs. of luggage (less for old, frail carpets).
 Discworld carpets are started and operated by simple command words, like "up" and "down," while for steering, "left" and "right" work, but fine control is more easily achieved by the "pilot" shifting his weight.
 Flying a carpet - whatever its size - costs 1 fatigue on take-off and 1 per 10 minutes thereafter, reflecting the concentration required.